 - 7. The identification of supportive services that may be offered to truant, chronically truant, or chronically absent students, including parent-teacher conferences, student and/or family counseling, or information about community agency services. - 8.
-A process to request the assistance and resources of outside agencies, such as, the juvenile officer of the local police department or the truant office of the appropriate Regional Office of Education, if truancy continues after supportive services have been offered. - 9.
+Reasonable efforts to provide ongoing professional development to teachers, administrators, Board members, school resource officers, and staff on the appropriate and available supportive services for the promotion of student attendance and engagement. - 9.
+A process to request the assistance and resources of outside agencies, such as, the juvenile officer of the local police department or the truant office of the appropriate Regional Office of Education, if truancy continues after supportive services have been offered. - 10.
 A protocol for cooperating with non-District agencies including County or municipal authorities, the Regional Superintendent, truant officers, the Community Truancy Review Board, and a comprehensive community based youth service agency.
-Any disclosure of school student records must be consistent with Board policy 7:340, Student Records, as well as State and federal law concerning school student records. - 10.
-An acknowledgement that no punitive action, including out-of-school suspensions, expulsions, or court action, shall be taken against a chronic truant for his or her truancy unless available supportive services and other school resources have been provided to the student. - 11.
-The criteria to determine whether a student's non-attendance is due to extraordinary circumstances shall include economic or medical necessity or family hardship and such other criteria that the Superintendent believes qualifies. - 12.
-A process for a 17 year old resident to participate in the District's various programs and resources for truants.
+Any disclosure of school student records must be consistent with Board policy 7:340, Student Records, as well as State and federal law concerning school student records. - 11.
+An acknowledgement that no punitive action, including out-of-school suspensions, expulsions, or court action, shall be taken against a truant minor for his or her truancy unless available supportive services and other school resources have been provided to the student. - 12.
+The criteria to determine whether a student's non-attendance is due to extraordinary circumstances shall include economic or medical necessity or family hardship and such other criteria that the Superintendent believes qualifies. - 13.
+A process for a 17-year-old resident to participate in the District's various programs and resources for truants.
 The student must provide documentation of his/her dropout status for the previous six months.
-A request from an individual 19 years of age or older to re-enroll after having dropped out of school is handled according to provisions in 7:50, Students School Admissions and Student Transfers To and From Non-District Schools.

-LEGAL REF.: 105 ILCS 5/26-1 through 16.
+A request from an individual 19 years of age or older to re-enroll after having dropped out of school is handled according to provisions in 7:50, Students School Admissions and Student Transfers To and From Non-District Schools. - 14.
+A process for the temporary exclusion of a student 17 years of age or older for failing to meet minimum attendance standards according to provisions in State law.
+A parent/guardian has the right to appeal a decision to exclude a student. - LEGAL REF.: 105 ILCS 5/26-1 through 16.
 705 ILCS 405/3-33.5, Juvenile Court Act of 1987.

-23 Ill.Admin.Code §§1.242 and 1.290.

-CROSS REF.: 6:150 (Home and Hospital Instruction), 7:10 (Equal Educational Opportunities),

-7:50 (School Admissions and Student Transfers To and From Non-District

-Schools), 7:60 (Residence), 7:80 (Release Time for Religious

-Instruction/Observance), 7:190 (Student Behavior), 7:340 (Student Records)

-REVISED: March 24, 2015
+23 Ill.Admin.Code §§1.242 and 1.290. - CROSS REF.: 5:100 (Staff Development Program), 6:150 (Home and Hospital Instruction), 7:10 (Equal Educational Opportunities), 7:50 (School Admissions and Student Transfers To and From Non-District Schools), 7:60 (Residence), 7:80 (Release Time for Religious Instruction/Observance), 7:190 (Student Behavior), 7:340 (Student Records) - ADOPTED: February 22, 2011 - REVISED: March 24, 2015 February 27, 2018 October 22, 2019